Rosie's story: "When my colleague had a heart attack, I knew exactly what to do"

 Paul was taken to hospital and had a stent fitted.
 He was later discharged from hospital after making a full recovery.
 Doctors said that without Rosie's training and quick thinking, Paul may not be here today.

-If you suspect a friend or colleague is having a heart attack they may have persistent, vice-like chest pain, which may spread to their arms, neck, jaw, back or stomach.
+If you suspect a friend or colleague is having a heart attack they may dull, heavy, central chest pain that may spread to the jaw or down one or both arms.

 - Call 999 immediately or get someone else to do it.